advanced-cropper/vue-advanced-cropper/example/docs/events/resize-event.md

 This event is emitted to stencil to resize a stencil.
 It emits, for example, by [BoundingBox]('/components/bouding-box.html) component.

 This event is represented by `ResizeEvent` class instance that has two fields:
-- `nativeEvent` is the literally last native event related to this drag event
 - `directions` is the object with `left`, `right`, `bottom`, `top` fields, that tells to resize stencil at corresponding count of pixels in that sides
 - `params` is the object with different params to customize resize algorithm